-This represents a particularly complex threat to the US and, therefore, to the entire world’s economic and societal well-being.
-The ongoing work of the Central United States Earthquake Consortium (CUSEC)1 should be far more extensively supported and encouraged.
-In addition, the success of CUSEC’s efforts will also depend on broad availability of tools and capabilities essential for multi-corporate communication, situational awareness and emergency power continuity in such events2.
+This represents a particularly complex threat to the US and to the entire world’s economic and societal well-being.
+While significant resilience work has begun, headed by the Central United States Earthquake Consortium (CUSEC)1, the success of CUSEC’s efforts will depend on broad availability of tools and capabilities essential for multi-corporate communication, situational awareness, and emergency power continuity2.

-2 For more information on such tools and capabilities, see resources for “BSX,” “GINOM” and “Emergency Power Assurance” elsewhere on this website.
+2 For more information on such tools and capabilities, click here

-COVID-19’s historic and continuing, tragic cost in lives, health and societal well-being represents the first Black Sky-class pandemic event in modern times.
-Had this pandemic had (or if it develops) somewhat higher morbidity, it could have become – not merely “Black Sky-class” – but an actual global complex catastrophe, associated with large scale infrastructure disruption, […]
+COVID-19’s historic and continuing, tragic cost in lives, health, and societal well-being represents the first near Black Sky-class pandemic event in modern times.
+Had this pandemic had (or if it developed) somewhat higher morbidity, it could have become a true “Black Sky-class” – a global complex catastrophe with large-scale infrastructure disruption and the potential for […]